ezEngine/docs/docs/physics/physx-settings-component.md

 ## Component Properties

-* `ObjectGravity`: The gravity that is applied to all [dynamic actors (TODO)](actors/physx-dynamic-actor-component.md).
+* `ObjectGravity`: The gravity that is applied to all [dynamic actors](actors/physx-dynamic-actor-component.md).
 This property sets both the direction and strength of the gravity.

 * `CharacterGravity`: A separate gravity value that is used for [characters controllers (TODO)](actors/physx-character-controller.md).
 In many games the gravity for characters is higher than what's used for regular objects.